cansyl/DEEPScreen/README.md

        CHEMBL1790_inact	CHEMBL306645,CHEMBL1765671,CHEMBL1765668,....
        ```

-    The list of active/inactive compounds separated by commas (the second tab seperated column: CHEMBL205013,C...) for the correnponding target (the first column: CHEMBL1790_act),
+       The list of active/inactive compounds separated by commas (i.e., the second tab seperated column: *CHEMBL205013,C...*) for the correnponding target (i.e., the first column: *CHEMBL1790_act*),
     * **act_inact_comps_10.0_20.0_chembl_preprocessed_sp_b_pchembl_data_blast_comp_20.txt** contains the active and inactive compound information for each target protein in ChEMBL, after the similarity-based negative training dataset enrichment process.
 The format of the file is same as above,
     * **chembl23_chemreps.txt.zip** contains the SMILES and InChI representations for all ChEMBL compounds (version 23).
     * **chembl_uniprot_mapping.txt** contains the id mapping between UniProt accessions and ChEMBL ids for proteins,